SeldonIO/seldon-core/doc/source/reference/apis/v2-protocol.md

-# V2 Inference Protocol
+# Open Inference Protocol

-The V2 Inference Protocol is an industry-wide effort to provide an standardised protocol to communicate with different inference servers (e.g. MLServer, Triton, etc.) and orchestrating frameworks (e.g. Seldon Core, KServe, etc.).
+The Open Inference Protocol is an industry-wide effort to provide a standardized protocol to communicate with different inference servers (e.g. MLServer, Triton, etc.) and orchestrating frameworks (e.g. Seldon Core, KServe, etc.).
-The spec of the V2 Inference Protocol defines both the endpoints and payload schemas for REST and gRPC interfaces.
+The spec of the Open Inference Protocol defines both the endpoints and payload schemas for REST and gRPC interfaces.

-As part of the V2 Protocol definition, you can find dedicated endpoints for:
+As part of the Open Inference Protocol definition, you can find dedicated endpoints to:

-- Health endpoints, to assess liveness and readiness of your model.
+- Assess liveness and readiness of your model.
-- Inference endpoints, to interact with your model.
+- Interact with your model.
-- Metadata endpoints, to query your model metadata (e.g. expected inputs, expected outputs, etc.).
+- Query your model metadata (e.g. expected inputs, expected outputs, etc.).
-- Model repository endpoints, to load and unload models dynamically.
+- Load and unload models dynamically.

 ## REST